srichard0305/2DShooter/README.md

 Note that most tasks that are not specific to a single project can be run with `name:` prefix, where the `name` should be replaced with the ID of a specific project.
 For example, `core:clean` removes `build` folder only from the `core` project.
 # 2DShooter
+A top down 2D shooter similar to the old school Asteroids game.
+The player controls the ship using the WASD keys, aims with the mouse, and fires using the left mouse click.

+# Installation
+Download the .jar file found in lwjgl3/build/lib run by doulbe clicking or in cmd java -jar -jar-file-name.jar.
+Needs an JRE to run.